sriramss/docs-csm/005-NCN-BOOTS.md

-# NCN Deployment
+# NCN Boots

 Before starting this you are expected to have networking and services setup.
-If you are unsure, see the bottom of [LiveCD Install and Config](004-LIVECD-INSTALL-AND-CONFIG.md).
+If you are unsure, see the bottom of [LiveCD Setup](004-LIVECD-SETUP.md).

 ## Overview: